Symantec tells customers to disable pcAnywhere

-Jan 25 Symantec Corp (SYMC.O) took the rare step of advising customers to stop using one of its products, saying its pcAnywhere software for accessing remote PCs is at increased risk of getting hacked after blueprints of that software were stolen.
+Symantec Corp took the rare step of advising customers to stop using one of its products, saying its pcAnywhere software for accessing remote PCs is at increased risk of getting hacked after blueprints of that software were stolen.

 The announcement is the company's most direct acknowledgement to date that a 2006 theft of its source code put customers at risk of attack.